Law Choo Kiang

-Dato' Law Choo Kiang (劉子健 (刘子健, Lâu Chú-kiān, Lau4 Zi2 Gin6, Liú Zǐ Jiàn); born 5 September 1970) is a Malaysian politician who has served as Speaker of the Penang State Legislative Assembly since June 2013.
+Law Choo Kiang (劉子健 (刘子健, Lâu Chú-kiān, Lau4 Zi2 Gin6, Liú Zǐ Jiàn); born 5 September 1970) is a Malaysian politician who has served as 9th Speaker of the Penang State Legislative Assembly since June 2013.
 He served as Member of the Penang State Executive Council (EXCO) in the Pakatan Rakyat (PR) and Pakatan Harapan (PH) state administrations under former Chief Minister Lim Guan Eng from March 2008 to May 2013 and Member of the Penang State Legislative Assembly (MLA) for Bukit Tambun from March 2008 to May 2018.
-He is a member of the People's Justice Party (PKR), a component party of the state ruling but federal opposition PH and formerly PR coalitions.
+He is a member and State Advisor of Penang of the People's Justice Party (PKR), a component party of the PH and formerly PR coalitions.
+As of 2024, he is also the second longest-serving Speaker of the Penang Assembly after Yahaya Abdul Hamid who served from 1995 to 2008 for 13 years.

 Education

 He obtained his formal education from Jit Sin Independent High School, Bukit Mertajam and his Bachelor of Business Administration from the National Taipei University, Taiwan in 1994.
 He has also obtained postgraduate degree in Mass Communication from Shanghai University.